MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

    The **Infer request** column value depends on the model type.

+> [!NOTE]
+> the dynamic model ID is supported only for Document Processing, this is not suppoerted for prompts.

 ### Document processing model

 1. In the step **Manually trigger a flow**, add a **File** input, and set its name to **File Content**.